uriel1998/jitsi-bot/README.md

   participants after the given time. - Will notify in certain intervals.
 - /setSubject [title] - sets Jitsi Room Name (Top of the screen next to Duration)
-- /joinSoundboard - joins the Soundboard to the conference, only works with meet.jit.si for the moment.
+- /joinSoundboard - joins the Soundboard to the conference - Uses the same Query Parameters as the bot.
 - ...
 Many more

+## Other files
+[Audio Files](audio) - Contains some audio files for the Soundboard [Video Files](video) - Contains some video files for the Soundboard

 ## Installation

+To try it before cloning you can use the [Bot Selection Site](https://bloodiko.github.io/jitsi-bot/jitsi-bot/jitsi.html) ← Click to try it out

 1. Download Repository
 2. Run a static webserver (e.g. `python3 -m http.server 8080`) or just run the